matthewoestreich/js-randomness-predictor/README.md

 :fire: As of `v3.0.0`, you can run the Bun predictor natively in Bun! :fire:

-:construction: **IMPORTANT** :construction: There is a bug in JavaScriptCore, the JS engine that powers Bun [(which I have created a PR for)](https://github.com/WebKit/WebKit/pull/51077), so please only use **direct calls to `Math.random()`** to generate random numbers until this patch is landed!
-[See here for more info](https://github.com/matthewoestreich/js-randomness-predictor/blob/main/.github/KNOWN_ISSUES.md#bun)
+:construction: Only use "standalone" `Math.random()` calls in Bun (for now) - [see here for more info](https://github.com/matthewoestreich/js-randomness-predictor/blob/main/.github/KNOWN_ISSUES.md#bun) :construction:

-:grey_question: **If you are running natively in Bun**, you can either provide your own initial sequence, or allow us to create one behind the scenes for you.

-:grey_question: **If you are using the Bun Predictor outside of Bun**, you must provide a sequence that was generated in Bun and copied over!
+**If you are running natively in Bun**, you can either provide your own initial sequence, or allow us to create one behind the scenes for you. **If you are using the Bun Predictor outside of Bun**, you must provide a sequence that was generated in Bun and copied over!

 ## Provide Your Own Sequence